 Here are few things to consider before joining any deal,

-Requirements and conditions applicable to a foreign-owned education institutions (FOEIs) are much higher than those applied to local private schools.
+Requirements and conditions applicable to foreign-owned education institutions (FOEIs) are much higher than those applied to local private schools.
 If you want to set up a new school, looking at the three models of an FOEI as set out above, it is easiest to do it under model 1.
 Most of the foreign investment transactions in models 2 and 3 are done by acquiring existing local private schools already set up by Vietnamese shareholders.
 You may need to do this in a way which means the acquired school is not technically an FOEI.

 What is the deal on the land?
 You can’t own it outright.
 An FOEI can lease land from the government only, for a maximum of 50 years.
 Make sure you get your land use right certificate and it has all the correct information in it.
-An alternative, offered by Decree 86, is that you can lease buildings from an individual or organisation for educational purposes.
-Remember that having facilities is an important part of a school’s ability to operate – the licensing authorities may look on your application quite unfavourably if this is not in place or ready to go when you make the relevant applications (see below).
+An alternative, offered by Decree 86, is that you can lease buildings from an individual or organization for educational purposes.
+Remember that having facilities is an important part of a school’s ability to operate – the licensing authorities may look on your application quite unfavorably if this is not in place or ready to go when you make the relevant applications (see below).

-To get the relevant decisions and licences, you must prepare and provide a comprehensive plan for developing and operating the institution including detailed development and training plans, the ability to meet statutory investment conditions, the nature of your teaching programme, the teaching materials you will use, a list of teachers and lecturers, a description of the teaching or training levels, among many other things.
+To get the relevant decisions and licenses, you must prepare and provide a comprehensive plan for developing and operating the institution including detailed development and training plans, the ability to meet statutory investment conditions, the nature of your teaching program, the teaching materials you will use, a list of teachers and lecturers, a description of the teaching or training levels, among many other things.
 Once you’ve submitted all of these, prepare to wait.
 Statutory time limits are a couple of months, but it can drag on much longer.
 If you want your new school to start around the time of the next school year, you need to be thinking at least one year ahead.